harry9345/CRUD-app/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A simple CRUD app to Create ,Read, Update , Delete from   "MochAPI".
+ To start clone the project, install node package and npm start

 ## Available Scripts